 - A completed application for admission.
-Apply Now!
+There is no application fee.

 - An official transcript sent directly from the registrar of the institution from which the student is transferring.
 If the student has attended more than one institution, an official transcript from each is also required.
 If the applicant has completed fewer than 28 semester hours before the transfer, a high school transcript is also required and the high school curriculum, grade point average and ACT/SAT test requirements must be met.

 - Evidence of honorable withdrawal from the last college attended.
 A Transfer Clearance Form must be obtained from the West Liberty Admissions Office.
 Section A is to be completed by the applicant, Section B must be completed by the Dean of Students Office of the institution from which the student is transferring.
 Transfer Clearance Form (PDF) Note: Any prospective transfer student whose background is found to include conduct proscribed by the Student Code of Conduct will have his/her application reviewed by the Dean of Students before a final decision on admission is made.

 - On or before the date of enrollment, proof of immunity to measles and rubella must be submitted to Student Health Services.